Produodopa

 What is Produodopa?

 It is made up of 2 ingredients, foslevodopa and foscarbidopa.
-Foslevodopa increases the amount of dopamine in your body.
-Foscarbidopa helps make foslevodopa work better, and also reduces its side effects.
+Foslevodopa is broken down into levodopa in the body and increases the amount of dopamine in your body, in the same way that levodopa tablets do.

-How Produodopa works
+How Produodopa is given

 Your specialist will make sure the settings on the pump give you the right amount of Produodopa you need to manage your symptoms.